noahpolimon/reiter/README.md

     ```

 `fromRangeStep(type, start, end, step)`
 - Similar to `fromRange()`.
 However, the step can be modified.
-Negative step is possible as long as start > end, which is not possible with `.stepBy()`.
+Negative step is possible as long as start > end, which is not possible with `Iter.stepBy()`.

     ```zig
     var i = reiter.fromRangeStep(u32, 0, 5, 2);